1 pound trenette

-To make the pesto, place all ingredients except oil and pasta in a marble mortar.
-Process, to a puree.
+To make the pesto, place all ingredients except oil and pasta in a marble mortar—the process to a puree.
 While processing in the mortar, gradually add oil until absorbed.
 Toss with the trenette.
 Serve hot.
-If you don’t have a marble mortar, use a food processor or blender, the resulting pesto will be very good also, even if not at the same level of high culinary delight.
+If you don’t have a marble mortar, use a food processor or blender, the resulting pesto will be delicious also, even if not at the same level of high culinary delight.

-To preserve pesto for a long time: you can freeze the pesto, prepared without the parmesan cheese, in small plastic cups, Tupperware containers or ice cube trays.
+To preserve pesto for a long time: you can freeze the pesto, prepared without the parmesan cheese, in small plastic cups, Tupperware containers, or ice cube trays.
 Keep the pesto in the freezer until you need it.
-When you need to use it, just bring the frozen pesto to room temperature, add the Parmesan cheese and your pesto is ready to toss over hot pasta or whatever!
+When you need to use it, bring the frozen pesto to room temperature, add the Parmesan cheese, and your pesto is ready to toss over hot pasta!